n44h/TimeSync/README.md

 # TimeSync

-Tool to find a shared timeframe across different timezones.
+Tool to find the longest shared timeframe across several timeframes with different timezones.

 ### How TimeSync works: